OscarArmas/Linear-Regression/README.md

-# Regresion-Lineal
+# Linear Regression
-Una regresion lineal simple, implementada con el paquete sklearn
+Simple Linear Regression in Python using sklearn